ministryofjustice/moj_frontend_toolkit/README.md

     # feedback_email is the address linked in the alpha/beta bar asking for feedback
     config.feedback_email = 'test@example.com'

-At the time of writing, `config.product_type` is not used but is possibly to be used in the near future so it stays for now.

 You will additionally need to precompile the assets supplied by the toolkit by adding the following (also in your `class Application`):

     config.assets.enabled = true